SvenBroeckling/phasesix-rulebook/published/introduction_en.md

-Welcome to *Phase Six*!
+Welcome to *{{ world_book.book_title }}*!

-*Phase Six* and *Realms of Tirakan* are both complete role-playing games.
-The rules and all associated materials are sufficient to play adventures in the world of Tirakan, as well as any other world within *Phase Six*.
-You can use these rules freely, and adventure with friends.
-Alternatively you can create your very own world based on the eras and settings within the system.
+*{{ world_book.book_title }}* is a complete role-playing game.
+The rules and all associated materials are sufficient to play adventures in the world of {{ world_book.book_title }}.
+You can use these rules freely, and adventure with friends.{% if world_book.identifier != "tirakan" %} Alternatively you can create your very own world based on the eras and settings within the system.{% endif %}

-*Phase Six* is the name of the core rulebook itself.
-More information on available worlds and expansions can be found later in this chapter.

-The *Phase Six* system is available for download as a PDF and can be played without a digital device.
+The *{{ world_book.book_title }}* system is available for download as a PDF and can be played without a digital device.
 However, the focus of the system is to be played over an internet platform such as Discord, Teamspeak or similar.
-The associated platform [https://phasesix.org](https://phasesix.org) offers all kinds of tools for managing characters and campaigns.
+The associated platform [{{ world_book.book_website }}]({{ world_book.book_website }}) offers all kinds of tools for managing characters and campaigns.
 In addition you can roll any check directly on your character page and  optionally display the results in your Discord chat.

 ### What is a role-playing game?